-I had no idea what dealing with the National Guard was like, nor dealing with engineers and permits, plus I had never managed a construction site before, let alone one in a National Park for which I would have to jump on a 4×4 Jeep to climb almost 3,000 feet up the mountain every morning to meet up with a construction crew of 15 men.
-I was given the opportunity of a lifetime and I did not care I had no idea how to do it, somehow I would do it! (again… ignorance is bliss!!).
+I had no idea what dealing with the National Guard would be like, nor dealing with engineers and permits.
+Plus I’d never managed a construction site before, let alone one in a National Park for which I would have to jump into a 4×4 to climb almost 3,000 feet up the mountain every morning to meet with the construction crew.
+I had been given the opportunity of a lifetime, and I didn’t care how difficult it would be, somehow I’d get it done!

-In order to be able to study the design in-depth, I decided to turn the project into my graduation thesis project.
-Given that it was to be located in a National Park, sustainability became a huge driver of the project.
+To study the design in-depth, I decided to turn the project into my graduation thesis project.
+Given that it was to be located in a National Park, sustainable design became a huge driver behind the project.
 I presented my thesis in April 2005 and construction began a few days later.

-It truly turned out to be the experience of a lifetime.
-Having the opportunity to take a project from a preliminary concept to a finished home, while having full responsibility for its construction was beyond incredible!
+The project turned out to be the experience of a lifetime.
+Taking a project from preliminary concept to a finished home with full responsibility for its construction in a demanding terrain with even more demanding logistical challenges was beyond incredible!

-I will never fully understand how my friends managed to put their faith in me at a point in which I had zero experience, but I will be forever grateful.
+I will never fully understand why my friends put so much faith in me at a point in my career when I only theoretical experience on my resume, but I will be forever grateful nevertheless.

 Preliminary Conceptual sketch and detailed drawings.